 It’s easy to comprehend how financial infidelity happens.
-That doesn’t make it any easier for the person who has been duped.
+That doesn’t make it any easier for the person who’s been duped.
 In an effort to avoid financial infidelity, or overcome it if it’s already occurred, here are some strategies you can try with your partner.

-Couples should have open conversations about money as soon as their relationship starts to get serious.
+Couples should have open conversations about money as soon as their relationship gets serious.
 And they’re an absolute must before any shared long-term financial commitments are made like buying a house, getting married, or even adopting a puppy.

 Come up with a plan

 There’s no such thing as “one size fits all” when building a financial plan.
 It is up to you and your partner to discuss and decide what works best.
 The important part is to make sure you have a shared plan that outlines how your finances will be managed.
 This includes things like how you will split expenses, who will be responsible for ensuring the bills are paid, what are your debt and investing philosophies, and whether or not you will consult each other before making a (large) purchase.